 What we do

-Our mission: Catalyzing policy change through research to improve people’s lives in the emerging Asia Pacific by facilitating their use of hard and soft infrastructures through the use of knowledge, information and technology
+Catalyzing policy change and solutions through research to improve the lives of people in the Asia and Pacific using knowledge, information and technology.

-Enormous amounts of money are invested annually in ICTs.
-The potential of ICTs for economic and social progress is substantial though they aren’t, in themselves, necessarily the answer to higher incomes and a better life.
-Combined with other factors, ICTs provide means to improve people’s capabilities and knowledge so that they may better their lives.
+Enormous amounts of money are invested annually in digital technology.
+The potential of digital technology for economic and social progress is substantial though they aren’t, in themselves, necessarily the answer to higher incomes and a better life.
+Combined with other factors, digital technology provides a means to improve people’s capabilities and knowledge so that they may better their lives.

-ICT use in many developing countries is held back by laws and regulations.
-Existing policy and regulatory arrangements actively hinder people from using ICTs to live their lives.
+Digital access and use in many developing countries is held back by laws and regulations.
+Existing policy and regulatory arrangements actively hinder people from using such technology to live their lives.
 New, low-cost technologies are very often restricted or exploited through these laws and regulations.
 LIRNEasia is working to change this situation.

-We want to see life improve for people in the emerging Asia Pacific.
+We want to see inclusive economic development in the Asia Pacific.

 LIRNEasia is a pro-poor, pro-market think tank.
 What this means is that we are in favor of decentralized innovation – including through competitive markets – to enhance the lives of the poor.
 Everything we do has to have benefits for the poor.